24 May 2022, last revised 21 Dec 2024

 Hafenreffer's pharmacy bottle was not listed in Old Copper Country Bottles.
 Its few examples were found in the Copper Country, but without a town name embossed on the bottle, we must rely on local history information to confirm its provenance.

 It was announced on 01 May 1884, that Dr. Maclane had purchased Hafenreffer's drug business and medical practice, and that Hafenreffer was going to settle in Milwaukee (11).
-"Maclane" or "Maclean" continued the practice (12), but then in Aug 1884, he sold the drug stand to Dr. J. P. Mason (13).
-Maclean found the winters to severe and was moving to Detroit (13).
+"Maclane" or "Maclean" continued the practice (12), but then in Aug 1884, he sold the drug store to Dr. J. P. Mason (13).
+Maclean found the winters too severe and was moving to Detroit (13).

 After nearly a year in Milwaukee, Hafenreffer returned to Houghton in Mar 1885 (4,19).
 By Apr 1885, he was again the health officer of Portage Township (20).
-His ad showed that he had opened a practice and drug store again.
+His ad from Jan 1886 indicated that he had opened a practice and drug store again.
 His son, Adolph, was his partner in the drug store (21,1).

 Newspaper ad - Jun 1876